Firstly, don’t panic. Bed wetting is extremely common in children, and many will grow out of it over time.

-The medical name for bed wetting is nocturnal enuresis and describes a condition where a person passes urine during the night and is most prevalent in children.
+The medical name for bed wetting is Nocturnal Enuresis and describes a condition where a person passes urine during the night.
+This is most prevalent in children.

 - A child’s urinary bladder doesn’t have the strength to hold urine throughout the night

 - Urine production in a child is high at night

 - Suffering from emotional problems, such as stress or anxiety